 This makes a massive difference to the ease of melody playing on the 10 hole harp.
 Suddenly tunes that were very hard to play lay out beautifully - including Irish jigs and reels.
 These are played fast, and it's impossible to get that essential missing note (the 6th of the home scale) accurately at speed via bending.
 Paddy Richter builds it in to the scale as a simple blow note on hole 3.
 Suddenly the humble blues harp is transformed into an instrument that can easily keep up with flying fiddles, pipes and flutes at an Irish session!

 Brendan also invented half-valving.
 Half-valving really helps on Paddy Richter harps used for Irish music, because it makes the blow notes play louder, sweeter and with more soul.
-Here is a video demonstrating it.
-Below you can order the Suzuki Promaster MR-350V Half-Valved harmonicas in Paddy Richter Tuning that Brendan uses for Irish Music, in all 12 keys (plus Low F and High G)
+Below is a video demonstrating it:

 Brendan has written a very popular Instruction Book with 55 Track CD demonstrating how to play Irish Music on the 10 hole harp, including Paddy Richter instruction and examples.
 Check it out!